Dedre/KPInterviewDemo/School/readme.md

 1. Clean architecture used for separation of concerns
 2. Repository pattern used to provide abstraction of underlying details of the data storage and details thereof
 3. Mediatr pattern used to reduce dependencies between objects
-4. Builder pattern to build up complex object of smaller pieces
+4. Builder pattern to build up complex objects of smaller pieces
-5. Added OpenAPI documentation and a Swagger UI to easily visualize and describe REST endpoints available
+5. Added OpenAPI documentation and a Swagger UI to easily visualize and describe REST endpoints available and interact with it (instead of a fully fledged UI)
 6. Added AutoMapper to reduce dependency on DB models for the presentation layer
 7. Enabled EF data migrations for ease of DB maintainability (especially since this is code-first)
-8. Use host environment details to pull in relevant config file (appsetting)
+8. Use host environment details to pull in relevant config file (appsettings)
 9. Did not build fully fledged UI (time constraints), use Swagger UI on project run to perform REST API calls

 What can still be added?